New Horizon Foundation

 Week Of Community

 We are hosting a week of community events at the end of August.
-This will culminate in a Community open day hosted at New Horizon Church on Saturday 31st August.
+This will culminate in a Community open day hosted at New Horizon Church on the Saturday.

 Meeting local needs – flood victims, easter egg appeal for vulnerable families